HydraXTrader/datadog_nodeJS/README.md

 * `./src/server.js`
 This file enables to create an express server and to manage client requests
 * `./src/binance.js`
-This file is a binance object that enables to create REST request and open WebSocket conenction with Binance API
+This file is a binance object that enables to create `REST` request and open `WebSocket` connection with Binance API
 * `./src/hydraX.js`
-This file is a HydraX object which enables to correctly cdkjgwje + redis listener to create a binance object and to call methods of this object (subscribe to orderbook data)
+This file is a HydraX object which enables to call methods from binance object and to subscribe to events of redis server

 `client1.html` and `client2.html` are 2 files which enable to simulate a client requesting for orderbook on binance